4-H Youth Development Council Functions

 Equal employment opportunity can best be described as being fair and equal to people in a nondiscriminatory way.
 Civil rights laws affect everyone, especially those who have a responsibility for employing, recruiting and supervising others.
 Volunteers are considered program employees and must therefore be treated with the same fairness and concern.

-County Extension Directors are responsible for Purdue Extension's civil rights compliance in their respecive counties.
+County Extension Directors are responsible for Purdue Extension's civil rights compliance in their respective counties.
 Violations or possible violations of any civil rights regulations should be brought to the attention of the County Extension Director.

 f.
 Recognition: Plan for individual and group recognition.
 Recognition and feedback allow participants to know when their work is completed in a way that meets standards and/or surpasses the minimum level of achievement.
 Recognition is most appreciated when it is appropriate, meaningful, and timely.